Use Your VR Equipment

 Motion Capture Using Vive Trackers

-You can enhance your Overte experience using full body motion capture (mocap).
-Overte currently supports mocap using HTC Vive Trackers.
+You can enhance your Overte experience using full body tracking (FBT), also known as full body motion capture (mocap).
+Overte currently supports FBT using any trackers compatible with OpenVR or OpenXR runtimes, including the HTC Vive Trackers.

 Vive trackers need to be strapped to the body part you wish to track.
 You can replace the HMD and hand controllers with trackers if you only need to track the movement of your head and hands.